I may change these from time-to-time.

 What two books would you recommend to people who want to spend money to buy them?

 If you don’t have the money or you live in an oppressive regime but somehow have uncensored internet access, you can download Liberty’s Refuge for free under a Creative Commons license.
-In all seriousness, one of the most gratifying aspects of writing this book has been hearing from people who live in places that don't yet have the freedom of assembly but who are working hard to change that reality.
+In all seriousness, one of the most gratifying aspects of writing this book and making its content freely available has been hearing from people who live in places that don't yet have the freedom of assembly but who are working hard to change that reality.

-You have to pay for Confident Pluralism, but lucky for you it’s recently out in a less expensive paperback form (including a new preface).
+You have to pay for Confident Pluralism, but lucky for you it’s now available in a less expensive paperback form (including a new preface).
 Friends and family who were too cheap to buy the hardcover, this is your moment.